SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 - `ZygoteAdjoint()`: An implementation of discrete adjoint sensitivity analysis using the Zygote.jl source-to-source AD directly on the differential equation solver.
 Currently fails.
+- `SensitivityADPassThrough()`: Ignores all adjoint definitions and proceeds to do standard AD through the `solve` functions.

 ### Internal Automatic Differentiation Options (ADKwargs)